RobinTournemenne/matREPLab/README.md

 - correct path completion
 - common history with Matlab + plus special command for history monitoring
 - real-time outputs
-- integration in VS Code for breakpoints handling (and maybe more advanced stuff debugging navigation and )
+- integration in VS Code for breakpoints handling (and maybe more advanced stuff like debugging navigation and workspace visualization)